romannurik/MaterialColorsApp/README.md

         $ npm install

-  3. To run the app:
+  3. To run the app (you can install gulp using `npm install --global gulp-cli`):

         $ gulp